-- Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+☐ Sometimes a drug may be deemed unsafe or taken off the market for another reason.
 If this happens, we may immediately remove the drug from the Drug List.
-If you are taking that drug, we will tell you right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition.

-☐ Other changes to drugs on the Drug List

-- We may make other changes once the year has started that affect drugs you are taking.
+If you are taking that drug, we will tell you right away. ☐ Your prescriber will also know about this change, and can work with you to find another drug for your condition. □ Other changes to drugs on the Drug List □ We may make other changes once the year has started that affect drugs you are taking.
 For example, we might add a generic drug that is not new to the market to replace a brand name drug on the Drug List or change the cost-sharing tier or add new restrictions to the brand name drug or both.
-We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - o For these changes, we must give you at least 30-days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - ° After you receive notice of the change, you should work with your provider to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking.

-You or your prescriber can ask us to make an exception and continue to cover the drug for you.
+We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. □ For these changes, we must give you at least 30-days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. ☐ After you receive notice of the change, you should work with your provider to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. ☐ You or your prescriber can ask us to make an exception and continue to cover the drug for you.
 For information on how to ask for an exception, see Chapter 9.

-Changes to the Drug List that do not affect you during this plan year lı n general, changes that will not affect you during the current plan year are: ☐ We put a new restriction on the use of your drug. ☐ We remove your drug from the Drug List.

-We may make certain changes to the Drug List that are not described above.
+Changes to the Drug List that do not affect you during this plan year We may make certain changes to the Drug List that are not described above.
 In these cases, the change will not apply to you if you are taking the drug when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.

-If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
-Until that date, you probably won't see any increase in your payments or any added restrictions to your use of the drug.
+In general, changes that will not affect you during the current plan year are: \[ \textstyle \text{Put a new restriction on the use of your drug.} \[ \text{We remove your drug from the Drug List.} \] If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.